coleifer/peewee/docs/peewee/quickstart.rst

    print(user.id, user.username)

 Retrieve multiple rows with :meth:`~Model.select`.
-The result is a lazy query - rows are fetched only when you iterate:
+The result is a lazy query.
+Rows are fetched only when you iterate:

 .. code-block:: python